sojoudian/COMP2152_Term_Project/README.md

    - `example_http_check.py` — checks if a site uses HTTPS (uses `urllib`)
    - `example_port_check.py` — checks if a port is open (uses `socket`)
    - `example_header_check.py` — reads HTTP response headers for info leaks (uses `urllib`)
-2. Run all examples: `python3 main.py`
+2. Run examples + this PoC: `python3 main.py`, or only your script: `python3 bgirmadessalegn_ftp_anonymous.py`
-3. Create your own branch: `git checkout -b your_vuln_name`
-4. Write a Python script that finds and demonstrates a vulnerability
-5. Submit your finding at http://submit.0x10.cloud
+3. Submit your finding at http://submit.0x10.cloud (use script output or code as proof)
-6. Merge your branch into master when done

 ## Rules